sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

     in case Representation is applicable, the `represents` Claim provides information about the effective authorization for the acting party.

 ### Representation
-If applcable, Representation is explicitly mentioned in the form of a `represents` Claim.
+If Representation is applcable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [RFC 8693](https://tools.ietf.org/html/rfc8693#section-1.1).

-The End-User is always mentioned in the `sub` Claim, the represented Service Consumer in the `represents` Claim.
-In case a chain representation is applicable, the represented Service Consumer is

-If a representation relation in the form of a `represents` Claim is present in the ID Token, In case Representation is applicable, the `represents` Claim provides information about applicable representation relations.

-All clients MUST process `representation` claims used, in case Representation is applicable.
+As such, all clients MUST process `representation` claims used, in case Representation is applicable.

-Act/may\_act alike = ref RFC 8693
-* mandatory processing of "act" and "may\_act\_on\_behalf" like claims
-* TBD: impersonisation+user or user+authorizations?
+This profile specifies representation relations in ID Tokens as follows:
+- The End-User is always mentioned in the `sub` Claim;
+- The represented Service Consumer is mentioned in the `represents` Claim.
+- In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `representation` Claim.

+A sample chain representation may look like:

+      {
+        /* End user */
+        sub": "RKyLpEVr1L",
+			  "sub_id_type": "urn:nl-eid-gdi:1.0:id:pseudonym",
+        "represents": {
+          /* Intermediary in representation chain */
+          sub": "q5r5sd8ffY",
+			    "sub_id_type": "urn:nl-eid-gdi:1.0:id:pseudonym",
+          "represents": {
+            /* Service Consumer */
+            sub": "4Yg8u72NxR",
+			      "sub_id_type": "urn:nl-eid-gdi:1.0:id:pseudonym",
+          }
+        }
+      }

 ## Request Objects
 * iGov: usable